 POLS 3205.
 Intro to Comparative Politics.
-This course introduces the comparative method of studying political systems, with an emphasis on institutional arrangements and political behavior of found in democratic and non-democratic political systems.
+This course introduces the comparative method of studying political systems, with an emphasis on institutional arrangements and political behavior found in democratic and non-democratic political systems.
 Transitions to democracy and political development are also examined.
 Case studies include political systems in various regions of the world.
 (3-0-3)

 POLS 3210.
 Modern European Governments.
-A study of the constitutions, basic principles, governmental organizations, political party systems, and political methods of major countries in Europe.
+This course entails a study of the constitutions, basic principles, governmental organizations, political party systems, and political methods of major countries in Europe.
 (3-0-3)

 POLS 4100.
 Amer Pol Parties-Int Groups.
-A study of the the two types of political organizations in the United States which serve as linkages between the people and their government: political parties and interest groups.
-This course will focus on the development of political parties and interest groups, their structure and operations, and their roles in the political system.
+This course involves a careful study of the two main types of political organizations in the United States that serve as linkages between the people and their government: political parties and interest groups.
+The focus is on the development of political parties and interest groups, their structure and operations, and their roles in the political system.
 (3-0-3)